 - Also useful to writers is Tim Hallinan's site which includes advice on how to finish your novel.
 You can learn a lot about what a writer struggles with on Tim's site.
 You can also find out about how his early band in the mid-'60s went on to morph into Bread!

 - Ambrose Redmoon's famous saying has been embraced by many, no matter what their political persuasion.

 - Evan Morris' Word Detective.
 This was one of my go-to-often sites when I finally got into the internet back aroud 1995, and it's still doing its monthly thing after all these years.

 - Quinn's Devious Dictionary was another favored site almost two decades ago.
 It appears to be all gone now, but a sample is found here.

-- Do a Google or Yahoo search for the phrase "Mars is only a candy company" (with the quotation marks) and find out who said that and in what context.
+- Do a web search for the phrase "Mars is only a candy company" (with the quotation marks) and find out who said that and in what context.